If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Brazilian NBA Courtside 2002 Patch

-In the Brazil-exclusive PAL-M GameCube, upon starting a game the IPL will check to see if it has the game ID GNBE, which is the ID of NBA Courtside 2002.
-If the check returns true (i.e. the game has ID GNBE), a special patch will be applied.
-The patch prevents a crash only found when playing said game on a Brazilian GameCube due to it using the PAL-M system.
+In the Brazil-exclusive PAL-M GameCube, upon starting a game the IPL will check to see if the inserted game has the ID "GNBE", which is the ID of NBA Courtside 2002.
+If the check returns true (i.e. the game has the ID GNBE), a special patch will be applied that prevents a crash only found when playing said game on a Brazilian GameCube due to it using the PAL-M system.

 - Pages missing developer references